 - The Walter and Eliza Hall Trust Opportunity Scholarship

-Distance Learning for Disabled Students in Australia
+Distance Learning for Students with Disabilities in Australia

 Universities in Australia are committed to providing all students with equal opportunities to chase their educational dreams.
 Therefore they offer a wide range of online degrees you can fully attend from your home.
 These degrees are offered from a broad array of study areas and at all academic levels.
 This is an assurance that no matter your personal academic interests there will certainly be a program to suit you.
 In addition, universities have continually worked to improve teaching and assessment methodologies to students with different needs.